bseverns/DiceLoop/README.md

 values legible even when you're playing in the dark.
 Skip the macro and the code compiles down to the same LED-only firmware as before.

+### External Tempo Sync (Tap + MIDI Clock)

+You asked for the chop grid to follow the outside world—now it does.
+The new tempo sync helper listens for two kinds of pulses:

+1. **Tap footswitch (pin 6).** Each time the contact closes to ground we record the interval, average the last four swings, and hand the result to `setStutterBasePeriodMs()`.
+That means a quick stomp instantly retunes the tempo-locked density windows without touching the delay pot.
+2. **USB MIDI clock.** Drop 24 ppqn ticks into the Teensy over the USB Audio device profile and the firmware measures a full quarter note, again feeding the base-period setter.
+Start/Continue messages reset the accumulator; Stop clears the clock counter so stale pulses don't ghost-write a new tempo.

+If neither source speaks up for ~2.5 seconds we fall back to the delay pot's reading just like the legacy firmware.
+You get the best of both worlds: a stomp box feel with DAW-tight sync when the studio rig sends clock.

 ### Dirt Engine Anatomy

 `processDirt()` now juggles a stack of DSP gremlins through a tiny stage